Synthetixio/SIPs/SIPS/sip-78.md

 <!--A short (~200 word) description of the proposed change, the abstract should clearly describe the proposed change.
 This is what *will* be done if the SIP is implemented, not *why* it should be done or *how* it will be done.
 If the SIP proposes deploying a new contract, write, "we propose to deploy a new contract that will do x".-->

-When the protocolDAO resets an iSynth, it must also reset the pricing for the last exchange price tracker in the `Exchanger` contract.
+When the protocolDAO resets an iSynth, it must also update the pricing for the iSynth in the last exchange price tracker in the `Exchanger` contract.

 ## Motivation